 TMS is mostly painless, though some clients suffer a slight headache afterward.
 It requires no surgery, and results can be immediate.
 Generally, it’s performed as an outpatient procedure, and clients can return to work or home the same day.

 Treatment for Depression at Insight Into Action Therapy

 Insight Into Action Therapy is a drug, alcohol, and mental health treatment center located in Northern Virginia.
 If you or a loved one struggles with the symptoms of depressive disorder, Insight Into Action Therapy might be the solution.

 Our outpatient mental health treatment center has helped hundreds of clients find relief from the stubborn symptoms of depression.
 Providing Northern Virginia and the Washington, D.C. area with the excellence of care for psychiatric and substance use disorders, Insight Into Action Therapy is waiting to take your call.
-Visit us online today or call at 703-935-8544 to learn more about how we can help ease the pain of clinical depression.
+Visit us online via telehealth virtual appointment today or call at 703-935-8544 to learn more about how we can help ease the pain of clinical depression.